Endless Vitality

 • Twice-weekly injections (50–100mg per dose): Reduces peaks and troughs, improving stability and minimizing side effects.

-The half-life of testosterone cypionate is approximately eight days, making weekly injections a popular choice for consistent levels.
+The half-life of injectable testosterone is approximately eight days, making weekly injections a popular choice for consistent levels.

 Adjustments for Larger Individuals